|

 endless string of festivals.
 Even Mozart would be moved during the Film

 Festival am Rathausplatz, which is held during July and August.
-Remarkable

-nightly, along with operatic performances from the world's best.
-Men and
+operatic performances from the world's best.

 Coffee Dreams of Chocolate